-©InfoWhy does the British Red Cross produce its range of humanitarian education materials to teachers and other educators?
-Find the answers to common questions.
+©InfoWhy does the British Red Cross produce its range of humanitarian education materials for teachers and other educators?
+Find the answers to common questions here.
 Feel free to ask one of your own by emailing firstname.lastname@example.org.

 How do you choose the content and activities?

-We first assess whether the material is likely to work in the classroom.
-Many of our activities are led by video, audio or photographs.
-We check that they are engaging for students, usable in a variety of ways, and likely to lead to positive explorations.
-We try to eliminate elements that would make it unsuitable or difficult to use with students.
+We first assess whether the material is likely to work in the classroom or a youth setting.
+Many of our activities are led by video and photographs.
+We check that they are engaging for children and young people, usable in a variety of ways, and likely to lead to positive explorations of a range of humanitarian topics.

-We then ensure the proposal fits with British Red Cross values, and with our current themes (see below).
-Our values stem from two key fundamental principles of the worldwide Red Cross and Red Crescent Movement – impartiality and neutrality.
+We ensure the content fits with British Red Cross values, and with our current themes (see below).
+Our values stem from three key fundamental principles of the worldwide Red Cross and Red Crescent Movement – humanity, impartiality and neutrality.
 We believe that if someone is in crisis it doesn't matter who they are or where they are from - they should get the help they need.
 We never become involved in political, religious, racial or any other sort of ideological controversy.
-Our focus is reducing suffering, irrespective of the age, class, race, beliefs or political affiliation of those suffering.
+Our focus is on reducing suffering, irrespective of age, class, race, nationality, beliefs or political affiliation.

 What is humanitarian education?

-It is a way of learning about and understanding the world.
-It is not religious or political, but is centrally concerned with our shared humanity.
+It is a way of learning about and understanding the world and our place in it.
+It is centrally concerned with our shared humanity.
 At the core of humanitarian action and thinking is a desire to contribute to saving lives and reducing suffering.

 One important strand of humanitarian education is learning about international humanitarian law.
-Sometimes known as the laws of war, they are vaguely in many people's consciousness as the Geneva Conventions.
-Learning about them, and thinking about why we have laws governing acts of armed violence between people, is a good way into humanitarian education.
+Sometimes known as the laws of war, some might know them as the Geneva Conventions.
+Learning about the conventions and thinking about why we have laws governing acts of armed conflict between people is a good way into humanitarian education.
 Activities help young people explore ideas through dilemmas, consequences and respect for life and human dignity.